The Layover (film): Plot

-Kate and Meg are lifelong friends and roommates in Seattle experiencing stressful times.
+Kate and Meg are lifelong friends and roommates in Seattle who are going through stressful times.
 Kate is a high school English teacher being pressured by Principal Moss to resign, while Meg is a struggling cosmetics saleswoman.
 After a night of drinking, Meg suggests they go on vacation together to escape their stressful lives.
-Kate is reluctant, but ultimately acquiesces as Meg had already booked non-refundable tickets to Fort Lauderdale using Kate's frequent flyer miles.
+Kate is reluctant but ultimately acquiesces, as Meg has already booked non-refundable tickets to Fort Lauderdale using Kate's frequent flyer miles.

 On the plane, Kate and Meg are seated next to Ryan, a handsome firefighter on his way to a wedding.
 Both women are immediately attracted to him and begin to shamelessly flirt.
 A few hours into the flight, the plane is diverted to St. Louis due to a hurricane warning.
 The women are taken to the local Sheraton and run into Ryan, who invites them to drinks at the hotel club.
 Before going to bed, Kate tells Meg that she will fight her for Ryan's affections.

-When it is learned the hurricane will move away from Florida, Ryan manages to get a ride from Craig, a jewelry salesman who had taken a liking to Meg but been continually rebuffed by her, and the women ask to tag along.
-Kate shows embarrassing childhood photos of Meg to the men for their amusement so, in retaliation, Meg locks Kate in a gas station bathroom, forcing her to escape through a high window, getting covered in feces.
+When it is learned the hurricane will move away from Florida, Ryan manages to get a ride from Craig, a jewelry salesman who had taken a liking to Meg but had been continually rebuffed by her, and the women ask to tag along.
+Kate shows embarrassing childhood photos of Meg to the men for their amusement, so Meg retaliates by locking Kate in a gas station bathroom, forcing her to escape through a high window, getting covered in feces.

 Back in the car, Kate fakes an injury to get a massage from Ryan, prompting Meg to place sleeping pills into a bottle of wine to give to her.
 When she declines to drink, Craig, who is driving, takes it instead, to Meg's horror.
 After a few hours, Craig passes out and crashes the car, forcing the four to spend the night at a motel.

 When Kate sees the pills in the bottle, she asks for a hotel room for herself.
-Meg says that she can have Ryan, but Kate says she never wanted him and merely did not want Meg to have him.
+Meg says she can have Ryan, but Kate says she never wanted him and just did not want Meg to have him.
 Meg decides to go to a local bar where Craig joins her.
 When he fails to impress her, he suggests she be open to the qualities of other men.